Pragith/pragith/_drafts/how-apple-will-launch-a-tv.md

 <em>"We love making videos, and here is one."</em>

-*Video plays where there is an Indian, an African American, a Caucasian and an Oriental family all smiling, enjoying watching the programs on the TV along with their kids."
+*Video plays where there is an Indian, an African American, aÂ Caucasian and an Oriental family all smiling, enjoying watching the programs on the TV along with their kids."

 <em>"There is <strong>no HDMI port</strong> and <strong>no provision for power supply</strong>.
 This will run on the same battery which we use on our new iPad.
 This is the "Post-TV" era and we don't want any sort of tethering.
 Plus, we did research in our labs and found out that main reason for divorces between couples is because of the TV wires."</em>